-You are left with a failed relationship, child/children on your own, probably only a few friends and a strained relationship with your family and his.
-There can be a euphoric high now that you are free, but it is often followed by a crash as you start to question everything you do, often viewing yourself through his eyes.
-So just look after yourself.
-Recognise all the emotions you are feeling as it’s time to start building a new life.
-You can do it!
+You are left with a failed relationship, to manage the child/children on your own, possibly with only a few friends and a strained relationship with your family and theirs.
+There can be a euphoric high now that you are free, but it is often followed by a crash as you start to question how to move forward into the unknown, alone.

-- Give yourself a break and distance yourself from it.
+- Give yourself a break and distance yourself from it

-- Try not to dwell on the past.
+- Try not to dwell on the past

-- Spend quality time with the children.
+- Spend quality time with the children

-- Don't give yourself a hard time about feeling down; it will take a bit of time to find your feet again.
+- Don't give yourself a hard time about feeling down; it will take a bit of time to find your feet again

 - Write a list of all your positive qualities, to remind you how great you are!

-- Find your local domestic abuse support service and give them a call.
+- Find your local domestic abuse support service and give them a call

 - Read more Tips for Life after Violence & Abuse